 - Collaborative decision making and goal setting (including suitable inteventions to address presenting issues and their impacts)

 I support the whole person (including cognition, emotion, expression, somatic, developmental, relationships, behaviour learning and social systems) and utilise skills of empathy, genuineness, authenticity, congruence, and offering a non-judgmental presence, and in building rapport and trust, reflective listening (including reflections of content and feeling), attuning to verbal and non-verbal cues, paraphrasing, summarising and interpreting.
 It is important that you feel safe, understood, respected and accepted and that you are an active participant in the counselling process at every stage.
 My approach is integrative, which refers to the implementation of a variety of evidence based approaches in order to meet needs.
 There is evidence that acceptance and commitment therapy, cognitive behavioural therapy, couples counselling, expressive arts therapies, family therapies, humanistic-experiential therapies, interpersonal therapy, mindfulness based cognitive therapy, motivational interviewing, narrative therapy, person centred counselling, psychodynamic counselling, psychoeducation, relaxation strategies, skills training and solution focused brief therapy approaches are effective.

-As a Counsellor, my focus is on building a genuine therapeutic and trusting relationship and actively and empathetically listening to you (as an individual, couple, family or group) in order to promote your mental health and wellbeing, enhance your self-understanding and to resolve identified concerns.
+As a Counsellor, Psychotherapist and Social Worker, my focus is on building a genuine therapeutic and trusting relationship and actively and empathetically listening to you (as an individual, couple, family or group) in order to promote your mental health and wellbeing, enhance your self-understanding and to resolve identified concerns.
 Remember that no issue is too big or too small to ask for support.
-Most of my counselling services are conducted face to face but I also provide online and telephone counselling.

 At Your Bec and Call in the Limestone Coast